Spectify-Detector/Spectify/README.md

+This repo is the implementation of the Spectify detection mechanism presented in our Spectify paper [1].
+Spectify is a fast, robust, accurate, and efficient method to detect speculation based attacks.
+Please refer to the paper for more details.

 # Citation
-A. Pashrashid, A. Hajiabadi, T. E. Carlson, "Fast, Robust and Accurate Detection of Cache-based Spectre Attack Phases", 41st IEEE/ACM International Conference on Computer-Aided Design (ICCAD '22)
+[1] A. Pashrashid, A. Hajiabadi, T. E. Carlson, "Fast, Robust and Accurate Detection of Cache-based Spectre Attack Phases", 41st IEEE/ACM International Conference on Computer-Aided Design (ICCAD '22)

 # How to Run Spectify